-9. Renewal
+8. Renewal

 SCRIE benefits are good for two years (or for the period of the lease, if less) and then must be renewed.
-Renewal forms are mailed out by the SCRIE Program to enrollees, and DOF now has different forms for the different types of regulated housing (Rent Stabilized apartments, Rent Controlled apartments and Rent Stabilized hotel/SRO units).
-These forms, like the application forms, require the applicant to list all members of the household and all income received by each member of the household.
+Renewal forms are mailed out by the SCRIE Program to enrollees.

+The DOF mails tenants' renewal forms about 60 days prior to the expiration of the SCRIE benefit.
+For recipients who have had SCRIE for less than 5 years they require the applicant to list all members of the household and all income received by each member of the household.
 To renew eligibility, the only documents needed in addition to the Renewal Application are those setting forth the rent increase and, if there are any new household members, proof of their income.
-If the landlord fails to provide a renewal lease, the tenant should complete and submit the applicable DOF "Certification" form.
+The universal renewal application can be found here.